airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 # Heartbeats

-Many things can go wrong when moving data.
-Often the fix is just to restart the synchronization.
+Many transient things can go wrong when moving data, especially for long jobs.
+Often the fix is a simple restart.

-Airbyte aims to make restarts as automated as possible and uses heartbeating mechanism in order to do that.
+Airbyte aims to make restarts as automated as possible and uses heartbeating mechanism to do so.
+This is performed on 2 different components: the source and the destination.

-This performed on 2 differents component: the source and the destination.
+Heartbeat errors are expected to be transient and should automatically resolve.
+If they do not, it is likely a sign of a more serious issue.

 ## Known Causes